aces/cbrain/README.md

 to the local scheduler over SSH to launch jobs on that resource's compute nodes.
-Bourreaux manage working directories on shared storage, synchronize job and file state back to the database for BrainPortal to display, and fetch or stage data from providers as part of backend task execution.
+Bourreaux manage working directories on shared storage, synchronize job and file state back to the database for BrainPortal to display, and fetch or stage data from multiple data providers as part of backend task execution.

 ## BrainPortal